Pyzyryab/Rumble-LoL-Plugin/README.md

 For making the things easier, we just add the **MinGW** `Clang64` environment to our *PATH* in our personal computers.
 Take this in consideration, because certain elements are configured assuming this premise.

-## Configuring and building the project
+## Configuring and building the project (for raw CMake users)

 With all the dependencies that we need gathered, now is straightforward to configure and build the project.

+> **IMPORTANT!:** Wait until the next section if you downloaded `Make` in the previous installation step and you plan to use it

 1. Create a new `build` directory and move inside it.